CryptoLisboa/impactcodechallenge/README.md

 - Finally I tried to stick to functional programming and make the components as reusable as possible taking the little time I had to put the app together;

+I did use some external library for a couple components and ramda as my main util

 API
 https://www.thecocktaildb.com/api.php
 https://www.thecocktaildb.com/api/json/v1/1/search.php?s=margarita // drinks by name